 |Maplewood Manor Senior and Disabled Project-Based Voucher||Open Until Further Notice|

 As of 06/30/2022, it is not known if Taylor Housing Commission is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of March 31st, 2016 the Taylor Housing Commission manages 919 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Taylor Housing Commission manages 972 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 16% having issued approximately 55 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 77 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.5 persons and has a household income of $12,400 per year.
 95% of households were very low income (VLI) and 74% were extremely low income (ELI).
 32% of households had wages as a major source of income, 1% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 59% of households had other income (Social Security, Disability or Pension) as their major source of income.